-The approaches that have been used may be divided into three:
+The approaches that have been used for forecasting the weather may be divided into three:

-Analysis of historical time series establishes a correlation between a present observation and a future occurrence.
+Point forecasting uses analysis of historical time series and establishes a correlation between a present observation and a future occurrence.
 This may be of the same variable or a completely different one.

 From the time that observations could be exchanged in real-time following the invention of the electric telegraph in 1840, weather forecasting agencies were created to collect observations and create maps of them for specific times.

-This approach was particularly successful in middle latitudes where travelling depressions could be clearly identified in pressure observations and could be tracked from day to day.
-The recognition of structures within these pressure patterns, such as warm and cold fronts, further enhanced the value of forecasts produced by this means.
+Pattern forecasting was particularly successful in middle latitudes where travelling depressions could be clearly identified in pressure observations and could be tracked from day to day.
+The recognition of structures within these pressure patterns, such as warm and cold fronts, further enhanced the value of using pattern forecasting.

 The 19th century saw huge advances in understanding the behaviour of the atmosphere as a gaseous fluid behaving according to the principles of Newtonian physics.
 In 1904, Wilhelm Bjerknes proposed that this understanding could be used directly to predict future weather.
 Following an attempt at hand calculation by L.F.Richardson in the 1910s, successful progress had to await the invention of programmable computers during the Second World War.